EmilienDupont/emiliendupont.github.io/_posts/2017-11-05-hello-test.md

 It is often difficult to understand exactly what happens during optimization in deep learning.
 One way to do this is to visualize the optimization paths on simple non convex functions.

-**Click anywhere on the function contour to start a minimization.**
+<p style="text-align: center;">**Click anywhere on the function contour to start a minimization.**</p>

 You can toggle the different algorithms by clicking the circles in the lower bar.
+>The code is available [here](https://bl.ocks.org/EmilienDupont/aaf429be5705b219aaaf8d691e27ca87)

 For more information about the algorithms:
 * [Stochastic Gradient Descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)
 * [SGD with Momentum](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Momentum)
 * [RMSProp](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf)
 * [Adam](http://arxiv.org/abs/1412.6980)

->The code is available [here](https://bl.ocks.org/EmilienDupont/aaf429be5705b219aaaf8d691e27ca87) if you would like to try your own functions

 It would be interesting to modify the code to visualize more recent algorithms like [Eve](https://arxiv.org/abs/1611.01505) or [YellowFin](https://arxiv.org/abs/1706.03471) although it is unclear whether they would differ significantly from momentum SGD on these toy problems.